wfurt/xunit.github.io/docs/building-xunit.markdown

 * Change to the directory with the source code: `cd C:\xUnit`
 * Type the following command to build and run the tests: `.\build`
 * Ensure there are no errors at the end of the build process.

+_If you have problems building the assertion library, you may have forgotten to update the submodules.
+From the command line, run `git submodule update --init`._